m-needham/ensemble_analysis/INSTRUCTIONS.md

 SAVE_PATH="/glade/work/$USER/ensemble_analysis/"
 ```

-> Note: If the specified directory does not exist, the script will create it.
+> Note: If the specified directory does not exist, the script will attempt to create it.
+However, if one of the parent directories does not exist, the script will throw an error.
+It is recommended to ensure the desired `SAVE_PATH` exists prior to running the script with the quick command `$ mkdir desired_save_path`

-#### 2. Make edits to `analysis_scripts.py`
+#### 2. Make edits to `analysis_functions.py`

+The user will likely not make any edits here with the possible exception of changing requested programming resources for the job submission script:

 * Update `setup_cluster` to request the desired programming resources for the problem and ensure the project name is correct

+#### 3. Make edits to `user_functions.py`

-* Update `custom_variable_list` to include the desired variables to import and pass to the custom analysis function
+1. Update `custom_variable_list` to include the desired variables to import and pass to the custom analysis function

-* Specify `custom_analysis_function` to perform the desired computations for a single ensemble member.
-All of the variables specified in `custom_variable_list` will be stored in the dataset `dset_ens` for use here.
+2. Specify `custom_preprocess_function` to perform the desired data preprocessing for a single ensemble member.
+All of the variables specified in `custom_variable_list` will be inherited in the dataset `dset_ens` for use here.
+Examples of preprocessing include:

-* Make necessary changes to `custom_combination_function` - the current behavior is to concatenate the dataset for each ensemble member into a single large dataset of dimensions (ensemble_member, time, ..., ...).
-This could also be where an ensemble mean could be calculated (consider doing this in parallel with dask.delayed!) or other secondary calculations.

-* Make necessary changes to `custom_save_function` - the current behavior is to attempt to save the entire dataset from `custom_combination_function` into a single netcdf file.
-I have included logic here to save files for each ensemble member in case there is an error saving the one large file
+    * Interpolating from model hybrid coordinates to pressure coordinates
+    * Spatial or temporal resampling
+    * Spatial or temporal subsetting ([Recommended by xarray to occur early in the pipeline](https://docs.xarray.dev/en/stable/user-guide/dask.html#optimization-tips))

+3. Specify `custom_analysis_function` to perform the desired computations for a single ensemble member.
+All of the variables after preprocessing will automatically be available here.

-#### 3. Run the script
+#### 4. Run the script

 The entire application can be run on [Casper](https://arc.ucar.edu/knowledge_base/70549550) with the command